veraanddamao/tensorlayer_reinforcement_learning/README.md

 # tensorlayer_reinforcement_learning
-A simple example for reinforcement learning,using tensorlayer
+Some simple examples for reinforcement learning,using tensorlayer